Online safety starts with better online habits

 A young woman fills up a form on paper during a workshop.

 A young woman fills up a form on paper during a workshop.
-Photo by: Felyrose Toledo, Plan International Pilipinas.
+Photo by: Felyrose Tolledo, Plan International Pilipinas.
 (Disclaimer: This photo is only a representation and is not an actual photo of an activity mentioned in the story.)

 Towards life outside of social media

-For the next two years, Sabel remained active with the SAFE Online Project, citing how happy she was to have grown along with the project.
+For the next 2 years, Sabel remained active with the SAFE Online Project, citing how happy she was to have grown along with the project.
 By recognising the value of her voice, she became a natural leader both in the project and in the school organisations she joined.

 With support from her family and the lessons she gained from the project, Sabel transformed her online habits and now takes better care of her safety.
 She has learned to be vigilant online, taking action to ignore, report, and block people she doesn’t know.